philipstubbs13/Bamazon/README.md

 <img src="readme_images/add_inventory_error.png">

 #### Add New Product
 <p>When you select <b>Add New Product</b> from the menu, you will be prompted to enter information about the product you want to add to the store.
-This information is used to run the INSERT INTO MySQL statement to add the product to the products table in the database.</p>
+This information is used to run the INSERT INTO statement to add the product to the products table in the database.</p>
 <img src="readme_images/add_new_product.png">

 #### Exit Application